HistoricFutures/getstring3-source/deforestation/index.markdown

 ---
 layout: issue
 title:  Worried about deforestation in your supply chains?
 strap: Use String3 to zoom in on the products that place your brand at the most risk.
-It's free.
 issueIntro: "Many consumers are concerned that the wood they buy causes environmental damage through deforestation and its wider effects: loss of communities, carbon emissions and the emergence of monocultures of soy or palm oil."
 issueBody: |
   Many products are wood-based and their supply-chains contain hidden reputational risks: Paper, Viscose, Latex, Furniture or cellophane, for example.